scramjetorg/transform-hub/README.md

 ## Install CLI and execute ✅

+This command was already done at the end the [#Installation](#installation) section, just before starting the hub.
+There are two ways to install the CLI:

-In the root folder, after building run the following commands:
+- in the root folder, after building, run the following commands:

 ```bash
 npm i -g ./dist/cli # install CLI globally
 si help             # show CLI commands
 ```

-You can also install the package from NPM.
+- you can also install the package from NPM.

 ```bash
 npm i -g @scramjet/cli # install CLI globally
 si help                # show CLI commands
 ```

+We will use CLI later on to execute the sequence.

 > **💡 HINT:** If something goes wrong make clean, install, build.